slonyator/articles/README.md

 Returning natural language like _"the claim happened on dd.mm.yyyy"_ would be semantically correct, but operationally unusable, as it complicates downstream parsing and validation.

 ---

+### Verification Job

+#### Why do we need it?
+Both BERT models (Schaden-Objekt & Schaden-Typ-Kennung) make their predictions completely independent one from another, but not all the possible combinations are valid.
+For instance it would not be a valid combination to return SD-Objekt: AH and SD-Typ: LW
+So we have basically two options either we return an error (INVALID DATA) or we try to fix the prediction.
+In order to increase the number of predictions, which where put into the PIA system and reduce the number of cases which are "nicht angelegt".
+Therefore again pydantic in combination with the instructor package was used for the structured prediction.
+In my opinion it is the best package for structured predictions (although there are a lot of alternatives, e.g. LangChain, LlamaIndex, Marvin, etc.) but instructor is the most light weight and it offers a retry option which I did not see in all the other packages.
+- So all in all if a non-valid combination is provided we use Claude + pydantic + instructor in order to return a valid prediction.
+For instance if the BERT models ("aren't sure" if it is a VK or KH claim Claude eventually has to make a decision)

+#### Proceedure

+In various experiments we saw that the best result can be achieved if we pass the summary and the BERT predictions to Claude to get a "confirmation / verification" even if it is a valid combination.
+So basically all the predictions getting confirmed (if we have a non-valid combination from BERT then a valid prediction is made)

+#### Exceptions
+Motor claims / BR vs GL claims
+For some cases we saw that they should not be verified (in case they are valid) because Claude overwrites the predictions and makes a correct prediction incorrect.
+This will be elaborated later.